jborlik/AdventOfCode2020/README.md

 * Day 9:  Part 1 used itertools.permutations check for validity over a moving window of a list.
 Part 2 iterated over the list again, to find a contiguous window that summed to a value.
 Brute force seemed good enough.
 Part 1: 00:12:09 rank 2879.
 Part 2: 00:24:01 rank 3033.
 * Day 10:  Part 1 was just calling the right numpy function (np.diff).
 Part 2 required some thought!
 And I ended up [needing help]( https://github.com/neelakantankk/Advent_of_Code_2020/blob/main/Day_10/day_10.py).
 Part 1: 00:14:19, rank 4074.
 Part 2: 22:18:43, rank 30446.
 * Day 11:  A character matrix with rules to change the character state.
 The rules involved looking at the neighbors at each character.
 Part 2 gave it a twist by requiring looking an arbitrary distance in the eight directions.
 Part 1: 00:44:00, rank 3824.
 Part 2: 01:06:34, rank 3263.
+* Day 12:  Movement on a grid based on commands, requiring left/right rotations.
+Another classic AoC.
+It would be useful to have the direction arrays and approach (x % y for list rotation) set up ahead of time.
+Part 1: 00:32:03 rank 4441.
+Part 2: 00:51:43 rank 3354.